codeJavi/orderly-/README.md

 # Orderly

 Welcome cruisers!
-If you are a solo cruiser planning on sailing out of Miami into the caribbean, look no further.
-We are here to find you a top deal for a perfect getaway.
+If you are a solo cruiser planning on sailing out of Miami into the Caribbean, look no further.
+We are here to find you a top deal for a perfect getaway trip.

 ## Installation